AustinCodingAcademy/PHPIntermediate/syllabus/04 Object Oriented Programming.md

 ##### Deck
 This class represents a deck of cards.
-It should have the ability to shuffle the deck, and the ability to get one card from the deck.
+You should be able to shuffle the deck, get a card from the deck and count the number of remaining cards, once some have been dealt.

 ![Deck](../images/Deck.png "Deck")

 ##### Player
 This class represents a player playing this game.
-The player should have a name, and a hand of Cards
+The player should have a name, and a hand of cards

 ![Player](../images/Player.png "Player")

-The sample code provides an example of an ```index.php``` file that instantiates the classes into objects and calls the appropriate methods.
-Please use the starter code as your guide and breathe life into the empty methods
+The starter code provides an example of an ```index.php``` file that instantiates the classes into objects and calls the appropriate methods.
+Please use this code as your guide and breathe life into the empty methods